Indian comics

-Chitrakatha (Hindi: चित्रकथा, Telugu: చిత్రకథ, Malayalam: ചിത്രകഥ), Tamil: சித்திரக்கதை) are comics or graphic novels originating from India published in a number of Indian languages.
+Chitrakatha (lit: Picture Story) or Indian comics are comics or graphic novels originating from India published in a number of Indian languages.

 India has a long tradition of comic readership and themes associated with extensive mythologies and folk-tales have appeared as children's comic books for decades.
 Indian comics often have large publication.
 The comic industry was at its peak in the late 1980s and early 1990s and during this period popular comics were easily sold more than 500,000 copies over the course of its shelf life of several weeks.
-Currently, it only sell around 50,000 copies over a similar period.
+Currently, it only sells around 50,000 copies over a similar period.
 India's once-flourishing comic industry is in sharp decline because of increasing competition from satellite television (children's television channels) and the gaming industry.